hawkins/howl/README.md

 ./owl.py -l true
 ```
 ##Acknowledgements
-Special thanks to CptSpaceToaster for sourcing the initial codebase.
-Also thanks to Bella and Havok for their occasional assistance in special case testing.
+Special thanks to CptSpaceToaster for sourcing the initium module and configuration parser.
+Also thanks to Bella and Havok for their occasional assistance in preliminary special case testing.